ztyyLV/web-twain-docs/indepth/features/initialize.md

 #### Q: Does it matter which JavaScript file is referenced first

-A: Generally, both `dynamsoft.webtwain.initiate.js` and `dynamsoft.webtwain.config.js` need to be referenced.
+**A**: Generally, both `dynamsoft.webtwain.initiate.js` and `dynamsoft.webtwain.config.js` need to be referenced.
 In the former file, it detects whether the latter has been loaded, if not, it'll wait.
 Therefore, it doesn't matter which file comes first.

 #### Q: Why do I see `dynamsoft.webtwain.min.js` and `dynamsoft.webtwain.min.mjs` instead of the 2 files above

-A: The two files are present in the official [npm package `dwt` ](https://github.com/dynamsoft-dwt/web-twain-package) .
+**A**: The two files are present in the official [npm package `dwt` ](https://github.com/dynamsoft-dwt/web-twain-package) .
 For simplicity, in each of these files Dynamsoft has included all necessary JavaScript code which includes both files mentioned above plus `dynamsoft.webtwain.install.js` and all extra components (add-ons).
 The ".js" file is a simple combination of the code while the ".mjs" file is built as an ES6 Module that is used in applications based on `Angular` , `React` and `Vue` , etc.

 In a regular application, referencing `dynamsoft.webtwain.min.js` alone would be more than enough than referencing `dynamsoft.webtwain.config.js` and `dynamsoft.webtwain.initiate.js` .